 But the future of e-commerce doesn’t simply hinge on where consumers can buy the things they need — delivery is important too.
 The leaders of the trillion-dollar e-commerce market need to efficiently and cheaply deliver these products.

 This century’s biggest change to grocery shopping has finally arrived.
 With this transformation, you’ll never again have to don your hat and gloves to venture out to the grocery store on a cold winter’s day.
-(Or more like it, don your medical gloves and mask to risk entering a coronavirus-laden store.)
+(Or, more likely, don your medical gloves and mask to risk entering a coronavirus-laden store.)

-In this future, you can order groceries from the comfort of your living room or from the seventh hole on the golf course.
+In this very present “future,” you can order groceries from the comfort of your living room or from the seventh hole on the golf course.
 Or, even better, your connected appliances can decide when it’s time to order more eggs and milk without you ever lifting a finger.